Available exposure data

 Please download and read the GECCO data access and publication policy first, and then send the completed GECCO Data Access Request Form to j.lakerveld@amsterdamumc.nl.

 Click on the hyperlinks under the Theme column in the table to download the complete meta-data form.
 Superscripted letters indicate the format of available data: * =Terms and conditions may apply via the original source holders / T= Data available as table data only, converted to GIS data on request / G=Data available as GIS data, extracted to table data on request / GT= Data available as GIS AND table data.
-Note that the scale level of the available data is indicated with different colors:
+Note that the highest available scale level of the available data is indicated with different colors.
+In principle, data can also be delivered on lower aggregated scale levels (as indicated in text).

 Address